 How can BIM be used to help contractors?

 Contractors who use BIM stand to reap a host of benefits at every stage of the construction process.
 Clients appreciate precise visualizations and transparent methodologies before committing to breaking ground on a project.
 BIM allows you to deliver on this promise and get clients onboard faster by empowering you to give immersive realistic tours through the halls of your building, as if the final brick had already been laid.
+BIM models, too, can be built off of LiDAR to offer an even sturdier virtual foundation, offering clients and stakeholders a glimpse into what the finished project will look like in its natural environment.

 BIM also increases efficiency and reduces risk by keeping every team member on the same page from beginning to end.
 A powerful collaborative tool, BIM enables multiple departments to seamlessly align their visions and priorities in a shared digital space rather than having to work off of multiple disparate models.
 BIM retains the memory of how the overall model has changed over time, allowing greater precision, accountability, and intelligence.
 The high level of coordination that BIM provides leads to far fewer mistakes during the construction process, saving significant time and money.